whitesnowx/tp/docs/DeveloperGuide.md

 **Aspect: Number of Attribute:**

 * **Current Design:** Only 1 attribute per sort.
     * Pros: Easy to implement, controlled and less likely to be used incorrectly.
-This increase ease of use for users).
+This increase ease of use for users.
     * Cons: Limited sorting and lesser functionality.

 * **Alternative 1:** 1 or more attribute per sort.